lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 ## How it works

 The benchmark runner itself is actually relatively simple.
 Most of the complexity is dealt with by [hydra](https://hydra.cc/).
-Hydra is a complex and convienient tool for handling configurations.
-These configurations can be merged from different sources and be overriden via command line arguments as you have seen above.
+Hydra is a complex and convenient tool for handling configurations.
+These configurations can be merged from different sources and be overridden via command line arguments as you have seen above.
 The actual benchmark runner receives the configuration represented as nested dictionaries from hydra.
-It then executes the benchmarks precisely as instructed by the configutation.
+It then executes the benchmarks precisely as instructed by the configuration.

 The configuration is split into two big parts: the benchmark configuration and the target configuration.
 The benchmark configuration describes a particular benchmark instance.
 This is described in more detail in the [next section](#adding-new-benchmarks).
 The target configuration specifies how to run a benchmark for a specific target (e.g. akka, lf-c, lf-cpp).
 This is not intended to be changed by the user and therefore isn't explained in detail here.
 Essentially a benchmark run is split into 5 steps as is outlined in the following.
-The target configuartion precisely specifies what needs to be done in each step
+The target configuration precisely specifies what needs to be done in each step

 1. **copy** The command used to copy relevant source files to a temporary directory.
 2. **gen** The command used to generate a configured LF file.
 This is intended to apply a code generation tool like cog to the source code in order to make benchmarks parameterized.